 General information and interesting facts about the young lamb

-Lamb is healthy, nutritious, digestible and delicate.
+Lamb is healthy, nutritious, easily digestible and delicious.

 Typical spices for lamb